Fethiye Tours

 Fethiye is a year-round destination, but for most visitors the main season runs from April to October.

-June to August is peak summer: hot, busy and best suited to travellers whose main priority is beach time.
-May and September usually offer the best overall balance of warm weather, pleasant sea conditions and more comfortable sightseeing.
-Spring is especially popular for walking parts of the Lycian Way or visiting places such as Saklıkent Gorge, while early autumn often brings warm days with lighter crowds.
+June to August is the hottest and busiest period, best suited to travellers whose main priority is beach time.
+May and September usually offer the best balance of warm weather, pleasant sea conditions and more comfortable sightseeing.
+Spring is especially good for walking parts of the Lycian Way or visiting places such as Saklıkent Gorge, while early autumn often brings warm days with smaller crowds.

 Check our full Fethiye weather guide for detailed monthly breakdowns of temperatures, rainfall and sea conditions.